DevXplorer-ArJn/MYOSA-6.0-bagbee/bagbee.md

 This filtering layer allows the system to avoid treating every vibration as a theft event.

-The objective is therefore not simply to make the sensor more sensitive, but to make the detection **more meaningful**.
+The objective is therefore not simply to increase sensitivity, but to make the detection more meaningful and reliable.

 ---